polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 > * You may use emojis if it makes sense
 > * If you cannot find the answer to the question in the context, then inform the user that you are only configured to answer questions about Acme, Inc. and that the user should provide some keywords for you to find relevant information

 Magic contains several pre-defined flavors, including dynamically created flavors that will scrape some page to create a highly personalised and custom system type that OpenAI will use as its instruction when it is asked questions.
-Dynamic flavors contains the text _"DYNAMIC"_ as a part of their name, and when selected, it will ask you for a website URL from where to extract information from.
+Dynamic flavors contain the text _"DYNAMIC"_ as a part of their name, and when selected, it will ask you for a website URL from where to extract information.

 Notice, the system message can contain Hyperlambda mixin logic, similarly to how training snippets can.
 To understand how this works, read the section about adding Hyperlambda code to your training snippets.
 The system message can also contain AI function declarations, instructing OpenAI to return JSON for a function invocation given some specific instruction, such as for instance _"Search the web for Thomas Hansen Hyperlambda."_